Bacalhau: History

 Salt cod has been produced for at least 500 years, since the time of the European discoveries of the New World.
-Before refrigeration, there was a need to preserve the cod; drying and salting are ancient techniques to preserve nutrients and the process makes the cod tastier.
+Before refrigeration, there was a need to preserve the cod; drying and salting are ancient techniques to preserve nutrients and the process changes the fish's taste.
 More importantly, fish low in oils and fats are more suitable for the drying and preservation process, as oils and fats prevent the salt from preserving the fish.
 Cod have very low levels of oils and fats in their muscle tissue, and most is located in the liver.

 Portuguese, Norman, Breton, and English fisherman were the first to adopt the salt-based curing technique from Basque fishermen in Newfoundland near the cod-rich Grand Banks by the late 1500s.
 By the 1700s, salted cod had become a staple food for ordinary Portuguese people and by upper levels of Portuguese society.
 With the advancements in freezing and transportation in the 1900s, salted cod from North America declined and Iceland and Norway became the major supplier of the salted fish to Portuguese markets.
 During this time bacalhau was a cheap source of protein and frequently consumed.
 Thus, bacalhau became a staple of the Portuguese cuisine, nicknamed fiel amigo ('loyal friend').
 In fact, in Portugal, cod always refers to salted, dried codfish and it is very rare to find fresh cod (bacalhau fresco) for sale.